Avikam03/cs486/README.md

 ### Activation Functions

+Before we talk about commonly used activation functions, it is important to consider what makes up a *good* activation function!
+- **Nonlinearity**: Complex relationships are often nonlinear.
+Combining linear functions will not give us a nonlinear function.
+We can interleave linear and nonlinear functions to represent complex relationships.
+- **Mimic behaviour of real neurons**: If the weighted sum of the input signals is large enough, then the neuron fires (sends an output signal of 1).
+Otherwise, the neuron does not fire (sends an output signal of 0).
+- **Differentiable (almost everywhere)**: We learn a neural network by using optimization algorithms like gradient descent.
+Many such optimization algorithms require a function to be differentiable.

+With this in mind, let's look at some common activation functions

 1. **Step Function**: $g(x)=1$ if $x > 0$ and $g(x)=0$ if $x < 0$
 	- Simple to use, but not differentiable